m0euk/RDS-Bridge/README.md

 open the page, connect, and start decoding.
-It's built for DXers: confirmed-only decoding, a live RF waterfall, a DX log, an automatic band scan, a **band map** that turns a whole IQ recording into a picture of what was on air and when, **the hunt**, which works a marginal catch in a recording over and over until it gives up its identity, and — new in 0.11.2 — a scan that **records every station it catches**, so an unattended overnight watch leaves you the audio as well as the log.
+It's built for DXers: confirmed-only decoding, a live RF waterfall, a DX log, an automatic band scan, a **band map** that turns a whole IQ recording into a picture of what was on air and when, **the hunt**, which works a marginal catch in a recording over and over until it gives up its identity, a scan that **records every station it catches**, so an unattended overnight watch leaves you the audio as well as the log, and — new in 0.12.0 — **antenna rotation**, which sweeps the band on each of your antennas in turn and logs every catch against the port that heard it.
 It runs dark or light, whichever you prefer.

 ---